No Win, No Fee (818) 990-8300

 3. Consult Your Company's Policies

-Start with your company's procedures.
-If this doesn't lead to a resolution, you can file a charge with the EEOC.
-You can also go to your state's fair employment agency.
 Each state has different deadlines for filing claims, so act promptly.
 Check the EEOC's website for your state's deadline.
 It's usually between 180 to 300 days from the last instance of harassment.
+Some states offer additional protections beyond federal law, so researching your specific location's regulations may reveal additional options or extended filing deadlines.

 Beyond official channels, nonprofits can help.
 Better Brave and Callisto Expansion allow for confidential reporting of workplace sexual harassment.
 They provide a safe space to share experiences.

 Navigating these situations isn't always easy.
-A study found that only about a quarter of those seeking recourse through the EEOC or their state agency received financial settlements.
-Pursuing a lawsuit can be challenging and lengthy.
+A study found that only about a quarter of those seeking recourse through the EEOC or their state agency received financial settlements for their sexual harassment claim.
+Pursuing a sexual harassment workplace lawsuit in California can be challenging and lengthy.
+Remember that regardless of the outcome, taking action against harassment reflects courage and integrity that contributes to safer workplaces for everyone.

-It's important to understand what qualifies as sexual harassment.
 We often think of it as blatant and aggressive behavior, but it includes a much broader range of actions.
-Sexual harassment, according to the Equal Employment Opportunity Commission (EEOC), includes unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature.
 It can also be less overt, like offensive remarks about a person's sex.
-This can look like offensive jokes, slurs, or unwelcome comments about someone's appearance or body.
+Sexual harassment can include unwanted touching, lewd jokes or comments, displaying offensive materials, persistent romantic advances, or making sexualized remarks about appearance or clothing.

 For example, consistently making inappropriate comments about a colleague's attire or asking them out on dates after being told no can be sexual harassment.
 These actions might contribute to a hostile work environment.
 Remember, it's not the intent but the impact that matters.
 If the behavior is unwelcome and creates an uncomfortable, hostile, or offensive work environment, it could be sexual harassment.